 To install the AC or DC power supply in a chassis, first remove the panel covering the front power slot.
 Then, hold the power supply by its metal handle and align the printed circuit board (PCB) edges with the rail guides of either power supply slot.
-Push the unit in until it is firmly seated in the backplane connector, and replace the panel cover.
+Push the unit in until it is firmly seated in the backplane connector.
 For redundant power supplies, also insert a second AC or DC power supply into the adjacent slot.